-This article will help clear things up.
-Below, you’ll learn the difference between various types of carbohydrates and which ones have a place in a keto diet.
+This article will help you clarify the difference between types of carbs and whether or not complex carbohydrates have a place in your low-carb diet.

 What Are the Different Types of Carbohydrates?

-When referring to low carb grains like steel-cut oats, whole wheat bread and wild rice, you are referring to complex carbohydrates.
-Because of their fiber content, they typically have fewer net carbs than simple carbohydrates.
+When referring to low-carb grains like steel-cut oats, whole wheat bread, and wild rice, you are referring to complex carbohydrates.
+Because of their fiber content, they typically have fewer net carbs than simple carbs.

-Complex carbohydrates are made up of three or more sugar molecules, called oligosaccharides or polysaccharides.
-They are more slowly absorbed by your bloodstream than simple carbohydrates[*].
+Complex carbohydrates are made up of three or more sugar molecules, called oligosaccharides or polysaccharides, and they’re absorbed by your bloodstream more slowly than simple carbohydrates[*].

 Complex carbs come in the form of:

-- Starchy vegetables: Potatoes, corn, parsnips and sweet potatoes
+- Starchy veggies: Potatoes, corn, parsnips, sweet potatoes, etc.

-- Legumes: Lentils, black beans and kidney beans
+- Legumes: Lentils, chickpeas, black beans, kidney beans, etc.

-Great question!
-Frankly, you can’t really label simple or complex carbs as “the best carb.”
+When it comes to carbs, you can’t really label one as “the best carb.”

-Remember, there are three nutrients (sugar, starch and fiber) that make up carbohydrates.
-These three nutrients can be found in combination within a single food.
-It is rare to find a food in nature that contains just one of the three.
-For example, sweet potatoes are a complex carbohydrate commonly referred to as a starchy vegetable, but they also contain fiber and sugar.
-Likewise, berries are a simple carbohydrate and contain sugar, but they’re also a great source of fiber.
+Sweet potatoes, for example, are a complex carbohydrate commonly referred to as a starchy vegetable, but they also contain fiber and sugar.
+Likewise, berries are a simple carbohydrate and contain sugar, but they’re also a great source of fiber and important antioxidants.

 Whether a carbohydrate is classified as simple or complex shouldn’t determine whether that carb is good or bad.
-Instead, you should look at how much sugar, fiber and starch are in that particular food, and what kind of effect it will have on your blood sugar levels.
+Instead, you should look at how much sugar, fiber, and starch are present, and what kind of effect it will have on your blood sugar levels.

 How Starch Is Broken Down During Digestion

 Fiber is a complex carbohydrate found in plant foods.
-Good sources of fiber include non-starchy vegetables, fruits, nuts and seeds, beans and whole grains.
-No-carb foods, like cottage cheese, salmon, ground beef and other animal products, do not contain fiber.
-Fiber is indigestible[*].
-Mostly, it passes straight through your intestines and comes out the other end.
+Good sources of fiber include non-starchy vegetables, fruits, nuts and seeds, beans, and whole grains.
+No-carb foods like cottage cheese, salmon, ground beef, and other animal products, do not contain fiber.

 Dietary fiber plays a vital role in the proper function of your gastrointestinal system, such as promoting healthy bacteria growth in your gut and aiding digestion.
-It also has great health benefits and has been shown to aid weight loss and decrease your risk of colon cancer, weight gain, heart disease and diabetes[*].
+It also has great health benefits and has been shown to aid weight loss and decrease your risk of colon cancer, weight gain, heart disease, and type 2 diabetes[*][*].

 There are two kinds of fiber[*]:

-- Insoluble: This helps move food quickly through the stomach and intestines, regulating bowel movements and preventing constipation.
-Examples are bran, seeds, vegetables, brown rice and potato skins.
+- Insoluble: It helps move food quickly through the stomach and intestines, regulating bowel movements, and preventing constipation.
+Examples are bran, seeds, vegetables, brown rice, and potato skins.

-- Soluble: This helps slow digestion and lower blood glucose and cholesterol levels[*].
-Examples are fleshy fruit, oats, broccoli and dried beans.
+- Soluble: This type of fiber helps slow digestion and lower blood glucose and cholesterol levels.
+Examples include fleshy fruit, oats, broccoli, and dried beans[*].

-When considering whether low carb grains have a place in your diet, you need to look at how many net carbs they contain and not just at the total grams of carbohydrates.
+When considering whether low-carb grains have a place in your diet, you need to look at how many net carbs they contain and not just at the total grams of carbohydrates.

-Since fiber is indigestible, and not broken down into simple sugars like starch and sugar, it does not affect your blood sugar levels.
+Since fiber is indigestible, and not broken down into simple sugars like starch and sugar, it doesn’t affect your blood sugar levels.
 To calculate how many net carbohydrates are in a certain food, use this formula (in grams):